AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 			return result

 ```
 * The convolutions we are going to use are all causal.
 Hence we're creating a function that takes our input `value`, the `filter` which we are going to convolve with over the input, and the dilation parameter to specify how dilated the filter is.
 If the dilation argument is less or equal to 1 we just convolve normally.
-If it's larger than 1 we need
+If it's larger than 1 we need to some processing on the input.
+The input is in the form of a one_hot encoding

 ```python
 def _create_causal_layer(self, input_batch):